 The Steering Group

-The Go Forth project is run by the Steering Group; made up by enthusiastic volunteers from local and national organisations with a presence in Stirling.
+The Go Forth project is currently run by the Steering Group until the BID Board has been finalised; made up by enthusiastic volunteers from local and national organisations with a presence in Stirling.
 They are united in their view that a business improvement district is the right initiative to bring together and strengthen the various organisations and businesses who operate in the city centre.

 Peter’s experience running Stirling’s only department store and managing his large team brings an invaluable set of disciplines to the BID steering group.
 His diligence and methodical approach help drive the campaign forward without losing momentum.